 In 2015, Oak Hills Church in San Antonio hosted a gathering of leaders from around the U.S. to talk about neighboring ministry.
 This gathering was called the Neighborhood Collective, and those who attended shared their successes, their failures, and their on-going experiments.
 There were a variety of different styles and methods expressed, but on one point, all could agree: Neighboring is a value Christians and the Church must live out more literally.

-The February gathering is a two-day event that will bring together leaders and practitioners of the neighboring movement with those interested in learning more.
+The Annual Gathering is a two-day event that brings together leaders and practitioners of the neighboring movement with those interested in learning more.
 This is a gathering, not a conference, and our intention is to facilitate and stimulate the exchange of experiences and ideas among all those in attendance.
+Picture a lot of conversations and dialogues more than a series of topic presenters.

-Where and when will the gathering take place in 2017?
+Where and when will the Annual Gathering take place in 2018?

 Who will be speaking?